Get a quick quote

 Smart meters also make it a lot easier for you to understand your electricity usage.

+Most people without smart meters have an accumulation meter, which keeps track of all the electricity you used since your meter was installed.
 Keeping track of electricity usage with an accumulation meter means you’ll have to take note of your usage at the beginning and end of each month.

 This isn’t the most difficult process in the world, but smart meters certainly make things easier.